fastforwardlabs/mdff24report/src/04-metrics.md

 ## Evaluation Metrics

-### Challenges with Evaluating TST
+### Challenges with evaluating TST

 Evaluating the quality of machine generated text is hard.
 Human evaluation is regarded as the best indicator of quality, but unfortunately is expensive, slow, and lacks reproducibility, making it a cumbersome approach for validating model performance.
 For this reason, NLP practitioners often rely on automated evaluation metrics to serve as a cheap and quick proxy for human judgment.
 Of course, this compromise comes with tradeoffs.

 Traditional automated metrics like the [BLEU score](https://aclanthology.org/P02-1040.pdf) -- the most common metric for evaluating neural machine translation (NMT) -- work by counting the lexical n-gram overlap between generated outputs and human-annotated, gold-standard references.
-As we saw in the previous blog post, BLEU is one of the metrics used by the [WNC paper authors](https://arxiv.org/pdf/1911.09709.pdf) to benchmark their model performance against a set of references.
+As we saw in the previously, BLEU is one of the metrics used by the [WNC paper authors](https://arxiv.org/pdf/1911.09709.pdf) to benchmark their model performance against a set of references.
 Consider the task of comparing the following candidate sentence with the two references while evaluating for semantic equivalence.

 **Candidate:** He is a great singer.